Satires (Juvenal): Book III

 Satire 7: The seventh satire laments the decline of intellectual pursuits and the miserable circumstances of contemporary authors, pining for the patronage enjoyed by Augustan writers.
 It opens with a prayer for better treatment of scholars under a new emperor, possibly Hadrian.
 The satire criticizes how learned men are underpaid while public entertainers, like the actor Paris, are excessively compensated.
 This actor, Paris, may have been the man that he was possibly exiled for slandering.

-Satire 8: The eighth satire takes issue with the idea that noble birth defines a person’s worth, stating that true nobility comes from virtue, not their pedigree.
+Satire 8: The eighth satire takes issue with the idea that noble birth defines a person's worth, stating that true nobility comes from virtue, not their pedigree.
 Juvenal argues that relying on the achievements of one's ancestors is meaningless if the individual is inferior to them.
-He points out that many nobles do nothing to earn their status, likening it to racehorses valued for their speed rather than their lineage—if they are slow, they are sent to pull carts.
+He points out that many nobles do nothing to earn their status, contrasting it with racehorses valued for their speed rather than their lineage—if they are slow, they are sent to pull carts.
 Thus, Juvenal implies that if a noble is inferior, he should be regarded as so, as well.
 Furthermore, he criticizes Nero, stating that he utterly debased himself in spending lavishly on sports.

-Satire 9: The ninth satire is a conversation between the narrator and Naevolus, a male prostitute who is upset that his hard work isn’t paying off.
+Satire 9: The ninth satire is a conversation between the narrator and Naevolus, a male prostitute who is upset that his hard work isn't paying off.
 Naevolus talks about serving rich, effeminate men who do not want to spend money on his services.
-Naevolus also talks about how he saved one man’s marriage, but now the man wants someone else.
+Naevolus also talks about how he saved one man's marriage, but now the man wants someone else.
 To which, the narrator tells him that rich men have no secrets and that he will always find a patron, and Naevolus worries about growing older and losing his appeal.